Universal Deformations of a Curve and a Differential: Infinitesimal deformations

 \section{Infinitesimal deformations}

-In this section we will construct a local deformation \eqref {eq:universal 1} of a locally planar $ (X, \Theta) $ from the space of isomorphism classes of infinitesimal deformations of $ (X, \Theta) $.
-Furthermore, we prove that the isomorphism classes of infinitesimal deformations of the fibres of \eqref {eq:universal representative} form a vector bundle over its base.
-We will later use this vector bundle structure to show that the local deformation is universal.
-The universality will then imply that the dimension of the isomorphism classes of infinitesimal deformations of the fibres of any deformation of $ (X, \Theta) $ are locally constant. \begin{Definition} An infinitesimal deformation is a deformation whose base space is the complex space germ $ \mathcal I_\epsilon $ consisting of a single point with local ring (i.e. holomorphic functions) $ \Pi=\mathbb{C}\{\epsilon\}/\langle\epsilon^2\rangle\simeq\mathbb{C}[\epsilon]/\langle\epsilon^2\rangle$. \end{Definition} Informally, $ \mathcal I_\epsilon $ may be considered as a point with a single tangent direction.
+In this section we will construct a local $ x $-deformation \eqref {eq:universal 1} of $ (X, \dfx) $ from any basis of the isomorphism classes of infinitesimal $ x $-deformations of $ (X, \dfx) $.
+We show that the $x$-deformations constructed from differnt bases are isomorphic.
+Furthermore, we prove that the isomorphism classes of infinitesimal $ x $-deformations of the fibres of \eqref {eq:universal representative} form a vector bundle over its base.
+We will in Section~\ref{sec:existence} use this vector bundle structure to show that the local $ x $-deformations constructed in this section are universal. \begin{Definition} An infinitesimal deformation is a deformation whose base space is the complex space germ $\mathcal{I}_\epsilon$ consisting of a single point with local ring (i.e. holomorphic functions) $\mathcal{I}_\epsilon=\mathbb{C}\{\epsilon\}/\langle\epsilon^2\rangle\simeq\mathbb{C}[\epsilon]/\langle\epsilon^2\rangle$. \end{Definition} Informally, $\mathcal{I}_\epsilon $ may be considered as a point with a single tangent direction.
 For an analytic curve germ $ V (f) $ in the plane, the Tjurina algebra $\mathbb{C}\{x,y\}\big/\langle f,\tfrac{\partial f}{\partial x},\tfrac{\partial f}{\partial y}\rangle $ parameterises isomorphism classes of infinitesimal deformations of $ V (f) $ \cite[Theorem~10.1.5]{dJP:00}.
 The natural analog holds for $ x $-isomorphism classes: \begin{Lemma} The $x$-isomorphism classes of the infinitesimal deformations of a space germ $ V (f) $ with $f\in\mathbb{C}\{x,y\},\, f(0,0)=0$ are in one-to-one correspondence with

 \end{Lemma} \begin{proof} An infinitesimal deformation of $ V (f) $ is given by $ V (F) $ for $F(\epsilon)=f+\epsilon g$ and $g\in\mathbb{C}\{x,y\}$.
 Suppose we are given two infinitesimal deformations of $ V (f) $, defined by $F_1(\epsilon)=f+\epsilon g_1$ and $F_2(\epsilon)=f+\epsilon g_2$ respectively.
 An $ x $-morphism between them has the form